Tomola-n/blockchain-developer-bootcamp-final-project/README.md

 This is to build a new market where NFT can be used more effectively.

 ### Loan Contract Workflow
-1. The exhibitor puts the NFT in the smart contract.
+1. The exhibitor puts his NFT in the smart contract.
 2. Bidders bid the desired price.
 3. The exhibitor makes a successful bid at a price and duration that meets the conditions.
 4. Bidders can cancel their bids and withdraw their ETH.
 5. At the same time as the successful bid, the exhibitor can borrow a fund from the successful bidder, where the fee (5%) to the administrator is deducted from the successful bid amount.
-6. The exhibitor repays the borrowed fund and interest to the successful bidder.
+6. The exhibitor repays his borrowed fund and interest to the successful bidder.
 7. If there is no repayment from the exhibitor at the time of contract expiration, the successful bidder can withdraw the NFT from the smart contract.

 ## Project Directory Structure